AndiA76/image-captioning/README.md

 You can read more about the dataset on the [website](http://cocodataset.org/#home) or in the [research paper](https://arxiv.org/pdf/1405.0312.pdf).

-The project is structured as a series of Jupyter notebooks that are designed to be completed in sequential order (`0_Dataset.ipynb, 1_Preliminaries.ipynb, 2_Training.ipynb, 3_Inference.ipynb`).
+The project is structured as a series of Jupyter notebooks that are designed to be completed in sequential order:

 __Notebook 0__ : Initialization of the COCO dataset [0_Dataset](0_Dataset.ipynb)